chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 In addition to the Liquidity Premium, Fish Network reserves the right to apply **Liquidity Haircuts** under specific circumstances.

 **Definition:**\
-A Liquidity Haircut is a **one-time allocation of capital (anticipated range: 5%–20%)** from Fish Schools to the Open General Contract to reinforce shared liquidity.
+A Liquidity Haircut is a **one-time allocation of capital (anticipated range: 5%–20%)** from Fish Schools to the FishLP Contract to reinforce shared liquidity.

 **Potential Triggers:**